tnfhrnsss/sonarqube_monitoring/README.md

-# When SonarQube Detects Code Smells, Send Slack DM to code author
+# When SonarQube Detects Code Smells (include Hotspots), Send Slack DM to code author

-It is an application that sends notifications to Slack when a code smell occurs in SonarQube.
+It is an application that sends notifications to Slack when a code smell or hotspot occurs in SonarQube.

 ## Requirements